Dozens Of People On ATVs Race Through Stockton Streets

 STOCKTON (CBS 13) — A weekend street crime crackdown in Stockton led to arrests and more than 100 citations.

-Dozens of people on four-wheelers tried to flee police and were caught on camera speeding through busy streets and intersections near Pacific Avenue.READ MORE: Pipe Bomb Found In Vehicle Parked At Tracy Gas Station
+Dozens of people on four-wheelers tried to flee police and were caught on camera speeding through busy streets and intersections near Pacific Avenue.READ MORE: City Of Sacramento Passes Ordinance Fining Property Owners For Illegal Fireworks

 CHP said this was just the beginning of a weekend full of reckless street racing.
 Witnesses said they saw the ATV drivers speed through the intersection of Pacific and Fulton Avenue.